-Overview: Phase III Pivotal Study of Afinitor[®] (everolimus) Tablets in Patients with Progressive, Well-differentiated, Nonfunctional, Unresectable or Metastatic NET of GI or Lung Origin
+Overview: Phase III Pivotal Study of Afinitor® (everolimus) Tablets in Patients with Advanced, Progressive, Well-differentiated, Nonfunctional Neuroendocrine Tumors (NET) of Gastrointestinal (GI) or Lung Origin

-Neuroendocrine tumors (NET) are a rare type of cancer that originate in neuroendocrine cells throughout the body, and are most often found in the gastrointestinal (GI) tract, lungs or pancreas^{1,2}.
+Neuroendocrine tumors (NET) are a rare type of cancer that originate in neuroendocrine cells throughout the body, and are most often found in the GI tract, lungs or pancreas^{1,2}.
 NET can be defined as functional or nonfunctional.
-The majority of patients with NET (72%) have nonfunctional NET, which are characterized by symptoms caused by tumor growth, such as intestinal obstruction, pain and bleeding for GI NET, and asthma, chronic obstructive pulmonary disease and pneumonia for lung NET^{3,4,5,6}.
-In contrast, functional NET are characterized by symptoms caused by the oversecretion of hormones and other substances3.
+Functional NET are characterized by symptoms caused by the oversecretion of hormones and other substances3.
+Nonfunctional NET may be characterized by symptoms caused by tumor growth, such as intestinal obstruction, pain and bleeding for GI NET, and asthma, chronic obstructive pulmonary disease and pneumonia for lung NET^{3,4,5,6}.
+More than 70% of patients with NET have nonfunctional tumors7.

 At time of diagnosis, 5% to 44% (depending on site of tumor origin) of patients with NET in the GI tract and 28% of patients with lung NET have advanced disease, meaning the cancer has spread to other areas of the body, making it difficult to treat^{1,2}.
-Progression, or the continued growth or spread of the tumor, is typically associated with poor prognoses8.
+Progression, or the continued growth or spread of the tumor, is typically associated with poor outcomes8.

-Trial RAD 001 In A dvanced N euroendocrine T umors (RADIANT-4) Overview Phase III study evaluating the safety and efficacy of Afinitor [®] (everolimus) tablets, a mammalian target of rapamycin (mTOR) inhibitor, plus best supportive care (BSC) vs placebo plus BSC in patients with advanced, well-differentiated (Grade 1 or Grade 2) nonfunctional NET of GI or lung origin 9 Trial Design Randomized, double-blind, parallel group, placebo- controlled, multicenter study of 302 patients (median age 63 years) Patients had no history of and no active symptoms related to carcinoid syndrome and had history of prior somatostatin analogue (SSA) use Patients were randomized 2:1 to receive either Afinitor 10 mg daily plus BSC (n=205) or placebo plus BSC (n=97) and were grouped by prior SSA use, tumor origin and World Health Organization performance status (WHO PS)9 Primary Endpoint The primary endpoint was progression-free survival (PFS[†]) based on independent radiological assessment (an imaging-based diagnostic process used to learn about the patient's condition) evaluated by Response Evaluation Criteria in Solid Tumors (RECIST) Supportive PFS analyses were based on an independent central radiology review Trial Results The primary endpoint of PFS was met:
+Trial RAD001 In Advanced Neuroendocrine Tumors (RADIANT-4) Overview Phase III study evaluating the safety and efficacy of Afinitor® (everolimus) tablets, a mammalian target of rapamycin (mTOR) inhibitor, plus best supportive care (BSC) vs placebo plus BSC in patients with unresectable, progressive, well-differentiated, nonfunctional, locally advanced or metastatic NET of GI (excluding pancreatic) or lung origin9 Trial Design Randomized, double-blind, multicenter study of 302 patients (median age 63 years) Patients had low or intermediate grade histology, no history or active symptoms of carcinoid syndrome, had documented disease progression within the previous 6 months and were required to have ceased treatment with somatostatin analogues (SSA) for 4 weeks before study entry Patients were randomized 2:1 to receive either Afinitor 10 mg daily plus BSC (n=205) or placebo plus BSC (n=97) and were grouped by prior SSA use, tumor origin and World Health Organization (WHO) performance status9 Primary & Secondary Endpoints The primary endpoint was progression-free survival (PFS [†]) based on independent radiological assessment (an imaging-based diagnostic process used to learn about the patient's condition) evaluated by RECIST (Response Evaluation Criteria in Solid Tumors) Supportive PFS analyses were based on an independent central radiology review